The Promise of the Holy Spirit

-God has promised that just as Jesus was snatched up into the cloud, when He returns, we will be caught up to meet Him in the air.
-The ascension is the model for the rapture of the church.
+God has promised that just as Jesus was snatched up into the cloud, when He returns, we will be caught up to meet Him in the air (1 Thessalonians 4:17).
 What happened to Jesus in His ascension will happen to us when He comes in glory.

 - When have you had a difficult “goodbye”?
 What made it so hard?

 - Why did the disciples have joy when Jesus left them?

 - Respond to the statement: “Our greatest need, as sinners, is not comfort on earth, but defense in heaven.”

 - As you think about standing in the courtroom of heaven, what would your defense be?

 - What does the ascension of Jesus point forward to?